waltligon/orangefs/doc/design/bmi-design.md

 In other words, the receiving host does not post a matching receive for this type of message.
 Instead, it must periodically check to see if any unexpected messages have arrived in order to receive them successfully.
-This is the equivalent of "listening" for new requests in a more traditional networking system.
+This is the equivalent of “listening” for new requests in a more traditional networking system.
 Unexpected messages may come from any host on the network.
 Communication between two hosts is typically initiated by one of the hosts sending an unexpected message to the